paolodeangelis/Enhancing_ReaxFF/README.md

 **Get *Material Project* API key**

-Access to [Material Project](https://materialsproject.org/) and follow the istruction on the [documentation](https://materialsproject.org/api)
+Access to [Material Project](https://materialsproject.org/) and follow the instruction on the [documentation](https://materialsproject.org/api)

 #### Make the configuration file